lucendio/composable-prototypal-inheritance/README.md

 It is known that `Object.assign` is
 [not suitable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign#Description)
-for *Object Composition*.
+for *Prototype Composition*.
 By design, which I had to learn the hard way.
 I tried to do this:

 ```javascript
 import EventMachine from './libs/event-machine';